-Government Resolution No. 115 of 8 February 2019 approved the Report on the Assessment of Implementation of Measures Under National Research, Development and Innovation Policy 2016-2020 (the Report).
-The Report was compiled in response to Government Resolution No. 135 of 17 February 2016 regarding NRDIP 2016.
+Government Resolution No. 115 of 8 February 2019 approved Report on Assessment of Implementation of Measures Under National Research, Development and Innovation Policy 2016-2020 (the Report).
+The Report was compiled in response to the Government Resolution No. 135 of 17 February 2016 regarding NRDIP 2016.
 To maintain continuity, the new government maintained the measures until the end of the period of the national policy at the end of 2020.
 With some measures, it became necessary to update the tools for their implementation.
-This involved scrapping the plan to establish the Ministry for Research and Development (as a central RDI administration office).
+This involved scrapping the plan to establish Ministry for Research and Development (as a central RDI administration office).
 Other measures were merged into one or split into separate steps.
 As a result, the Report also contained an update to the national policy for the period until the end of 2020.
 The update was developed in the context of the proposed changes to the measures.

-1.1.5 The National Research, Development and Innovation Policy of the Czech Republic 2021+ (NRDIP 2021+)
+1.1.4 The National Research, Development and Innovation Policy of the Czech Republic 2021+ (NRDIP 2021+)

-The National Research, Development and Innovation Policy 2021+ (NRDIP 2021+) had one major objective: to build a dynamic and innovative society.
-Specifically, the objective could be rephrased as the Czech Republic shifting from the group of "moderate innovators", as classified on the EU's Innovation Scoreboard, to "innovation leaders" and scoring above the EU average.
-The vision of NRDIP 2021+ is to boost the country's prosperity through a knowledge and innovation-based economy using effective support for and effective focus on RDI.
-This includes good welfare and living conditions and recognition of the country as a partner to European countries as well as those across the globe.
+In its Resolution No. 759 from 20 July 2020, the government approved the National Research, Development and Innovation Policy 2021+ (referred to as NRDIP 2021+), for 2021 - 2027 and decided that adoption of any other policy for the period beyond 2028 will be decided after evaluation of the goals of the existing policy in 2026.
+The main objective of NRDIP 2021+ is to build a dynamic innovative society.
+Specifically, the objective could be rephrased as the Czech Republic's shifting from the group of "moderate innovators", as classified on EU's Innovation Scoreboard, to "innovation leaders" and scoring above the EU average.
+The vision of NRDIP 2021+ is to boost the country's prosperity through knowledge and innovation-based economy using effective support for and effective focus of RDI.
+This includes good welfare and living conditions and recognition of the country as a partner to both European countries and those across the globe.

 The main objective of NRDIP 2021+ is thus the same as that of the Innovation Strategy of the Czech Republic 2019 - 2030 (section 1.3).
-Although the documents to some extent overlap, NRDIP 2021+ focuses on innovation and mainly on research and development, which is reflected in its structure.
+Although the documents overlap to some extent, NRDIP 2021+ focuses on innovation and mainly on research and development, which is reflected in its structure.
 NRDIP 2021+ comprises nine chapters: